 In my studio apartment a few years ago, I had a velvet settee and I remember how hesitant I was about getting it because it made such a statement.
 Well, I loved it, and so, in this space, I wanted to bring back that art deco richness that I spoke of in my intro One Room Challenge post, so chose the Sven Sectional Sofa in Pacific Blue from Article.
 Don’t you love how it screams, lounge on me… NOW!?
 And you can, no matter what side you choose.
 My Equa side table from Article is another essential for the space, and so is this sconce from IKEA that blends into the gallery wall.

 There’s no rhyme or reason to the pillows.
 The peacock pillow actually doesn’t match at all, but I LOVED the vibrancy of it.
 You can pick one up from IKEA with the insert for less than $15 right now.
 And can we talk about the coffee table!
 The marble adds an elegant touch, and this tray (a fun find at World Market) was perfect to house my new favorite candles and favorite flowers.
+We can’t not talk about the rug that laid the foundation of this space.
+The Deco Façade Rug from west elm made my art deco dreams come true!
+It comes in various sizes.

 Because I work for myself and from home, having a place to work and lay things out is essential for me as a creator.
 Since I have a 1-bedroom apartment, space is limited.
 I opted for the Mid-Century Dining Table from west elm in Dark Mineral (also comes in walnut) because it’s extendable, great for projects or a larger dinner party.
 I’ve organized all of my office supplies on a rolling cart (that is neatly tucked away in my coat closet when not in use) so everything is accessible when I need it.
 The citrine colored dining chairs add the perfect pop of color, while the tufted ottoman from my friends at Homepop acts as a great bench for dining, but you can easily slide to the other side to be part of the cozy living space.